-Piping, hoses, emergency shut-down valves, remote operating valves, relief valves, machinery and equipment for fuel storage, fuel bunkering, and fuel supply such as venting, compressing, refrigerating, liquefying, heating, cooling or otherwise handling the fuel is to be examined, as far as practicable.
-Means for inerting is to be examined.
-Stopping of pumps and compressors upon emergency shut-down of the system is to be confirmed as far as practicable.
+- (1) Fuel handling piping - (A) Pipings, hoses, double wall piping or duct are to be external examined without dismantling of insulation as far as practicable.
+Removal of insulation for examination may be required if deemed necessary by the attending Surveyor. - (B) Emergency shut-down valves and remote operating valves are to be external examined and function-tested. - (C) Relief valves of fuel piping are to be external examined. - (D)Disconnection of all electrical equipment or installations not of a certified safe type - (2) Machinery and Equipment - (A) Machinery and equipment for fuel storage, fuel bunkering, and fuel supply such as venting, compressing, refrigerating, liquefying, heating, cooling or otherwise handling the fuel is to be examined, as far as practicable. - (B) Means for inerting is to be examined. - (C) Stopping of pumps and compressors upon emergency shut-down of the system is to be confirmed as far as practicable.